About Us

 COLLABORATIONS & BESPOKE

-Alongside our own recipes, we also collaborate with chefs and nutritionists and create other high-quality ferments, pickles and drinking vinegars, amongst other things.
+Alongside our own recipes, we also collaborate with chefs, restaurants and nutritionists, amongst others, and create high-quality ferments, pickles and drinking vinegars.

-Please email info@worminsterfarm.com to discuss any white label project ideas or an exclusive recipe for your own business.
+Please email hello@cultjar.co.uk to discuss any co-label project ideas or an exclusive recipe for your own business.

 CULTIVATED AT WORMINSTER FARM

-Over the last two years, we’ve created two extensive ‘no-dig’ gardens at the farm where we’re growing specialist vegetables, fruits and herbs – including a large number of rare cultivars.
+Over the last few years, we’ve created two extensive ‘no-dig’ gardens at the farm where we’re growing specialist vegetables, fruits and herbs – including a large number of rare cultivars.
 Our aim is to convert everything that we grow into something delicious and perhaps a little unusual.
-As the seasons change, so will our menus, although, we will also have some perennial signature recipes.
+As the seasons change, so do our menus, although, we also have some perennial signature recipes.

-We’re aiming to grow great quality ingredients - grown for flavour, rather than yield or uniformity - that we will harvest in peak condition and immediately transfer to the kitchen, minimising the loss of nutrients or natural sweetness.
-This will also mean that we’ll achieve zero mileage by the time these ingredients arrive in our kitchen.
+We aim to grow great quality ingredients - grown for flavour, rather than yield or uniformity - that we harvest in peak condition and immediately transfer to the kitchen, minimizing the loss of nutrients or natural sweetness.
+This will means that we’ll achieve zero mileage by the time these ingredients arrive in our kitchen.
 No packaging will be needed, and we'll be able to avoid unnecessary wastage.

-It’s not going to be possible to grow all our ingredients at the farm, especially in the first year, but when we do source other ingredients we will always aim to use local sources and diligently check the provenance and quality.
+It’s obviously not possible to grow all our ingredients at the farm, but when we do source other ingredients we always aim to use local sources when possible and always diligently check the provenance and quality.

 We’ve built a specialist kitchen and fermentation room at the farm which means that our chefs can observe the vegetable and fruit growing around them and work alongside the garden team to ensure that they are harvested in peak condition.